Climate ▸Forecast ▸March ▸April ▸

 Climate and Weather of Italy

-The north of Italy experiences a humid subtropical climate in the lowlands (like the Po Valley) and continental influences, with hot summers and cold winters.
-The Alps do not fully protect the north from cold northern winds; cold air can still reach the region, leading to chilly winters.
-Nevertheless, the weather varies considerably depending on how far one is from the sea or the mountains.
-This means there are various different climate types across the whole country, including Mediterranean, humid subtropical, oceanic, and alpine climates.
+The north of Italy experiences a humid subtropical climate in the lowlands (such as the Po Valley) and continental influences, with hot summers and cold winters.
+The Alps do not fully protect the north from cold northern winds, allowing chilly winters.
+The weather varies considerably depending on proximity to the sea or the mountains.

 Are you interested in more detailed information for various cities in Italy?